Plastic & Cosmetic Surgery Trends Every Surgeon Needs to Know in 2023

 The following are the most common preventative plastic surgery trends performed by surgeons:

-• Dermabrasion.
-Dermabrasion can be performed pretty quickly.
+• Dermabrasion: Dermabrasion can be performed pretty quickly.
 The procedure involves scraping away the outermost layer of the skin until a scar or wrinkle is less or no longer visible.

-• Preventative Mastectomy.
-Preventative procedures aren’t always for cosmetic purposes.
+• Preventative Mastectomy: Preventative procedures aren’t always for cosmetic purposes.
 Mastectomy involves entirely removing the breast through surgery to prevent the development of breast cancer.

 Revisionary Procedures